bergerx/simplelxc/README.rst

     Create a new guest from an existing guest by finding and changing IP address and host name to their new values.

-:simplelxc `login` <guest_name>:
+:simplelxc `enter` <guest_name>:
-    Login to the guest system as root.
-This uses SSH to login using pre-shared keys (public key of host system)
+    Enter to the guest system as root.
+This uses SSH to login to the guest lxc system using pre-shared keys (public key of host system).
+See NOTES.

 :simplelxc `start` <guest_name>:
     Start the guest.
-Usually you don't need to run a guest manually, they start immediately after create.
+Usually you don't need to run the guest manually, they start immediately after create.

 :simplelxc `stop` <guest_name>:
-    Stop a guest.
+    Stop the guest.

 :simplelxc `restart` <guest_name>:
-    Restart a guest system, this is usually required after you configure guest system.
+    Restart the guest system, this is usually required after you configure guest system.

 :simplelxc `destroy` <guest_name>: